Neighbourhood Resource Team

 • 1 Sergeant

-What They Will Be Doing
+What They Do

 These officers will seldom use automobiles; they are supposed to be walking around your neighbourhood, getting to know the people in the neighbourhood.